emanuelefaja/guide2life/health/losing-weight.md

 ## How the Body Burns Fat
 ### Calories In vs. Calories Out

 The "calories in, calories out" (CICO) model has long been the standard way to think about weight loss.
 According to this model, losing weight simply involves consuming fewer calories than you burn.
-This principle underlies many traditional dieting strategies and emphasizes caloric deficit as the key to weight loss (Hall et al., 2012).
+This principle underlies many traditional dieting strategies and emphasizes caloric deficit as the key to weight loss. [^hall]

 Recent scrutiny reveals that the CICO model might be too simplistic.
 It overlooks complex hormonal and metabolic factors that also play crucial roles in how our bodies regulate weight.
 Notably, it fails to account for how different types of calories are metabolized differently by the body:

 - **Hormonal Impact of Macronutrients:** Different foods can trigger varied hormonal responses that directly affect our metabolism and fat storage.
 For instance, sugars and refined carbohydrates tend to raise insulin levels, which in turn promotes fat storage.
-This effect is less pronounced with calories from proteins or fats (Fung, 2016).
+This effect is less pronounced with calories from proteins or fats. [^fung]
 - **Adaptive Metabolism:** The body adapts to calorie restriction by adjusting metabolic rates.
-Decreases in metabolism and increases in hunger hormones like ghrelin make sustained weight loss challenging and can lead to a weight loss plateau (Rosenbaum & Leibel, 2010; Sumithran et al., 2011).
+Decreases in metabolism and increases in hunger hormones like ghrelin make sustained weight loss challenging and can lead to a weight loss plateau. [^rosenbaum2010]  [^sumithran]
 - **Quality of Calories:** The source and quality of calories consumed can influence satiety, metabolic rate, and overall health.
 Calories from whole, nutrient-dense foods affect the body differently than calories from processed foods, which are often less satisfying and more prone to cause overeating.